alexjlockwood/AndroidDesignPatterns/_posts/2014-12-05-activity-fragment-content-transitions-in-depth-part2.md

   </div>
 </div>

-**Video 2.1** illustrates how content transitions are used in the Google Play Games app to achieve smooth transitions between activities.
-The first thing you'll probably notice when you play the video is the shared element transition, which animates the game's background image across activities while clipping it yellow with a beautiful circular reveal effect.
-Content transitions, however, also play a role.
+As an example, **Video 2.1** illustrates how content transitions are used in the Google Play Games app to achieve smooth transitions between activities.
 For example, when the second activity starts, notice how its content enter transition subtly animates the users into the scene from the bottom edge of the screen.
-When the back button is pressed, you'll also notice the content return transition, which splits the view hierarchy into two and animates each half off the top and bottom of the screen respectively.
+When the back button is pressed, you'll also notice the content return transition, which splits the view hierarchy into two and animates each half off the top and bottom of the screen respectively. (**TODO: mention the shared element transition at all?**)

 In [part 1][part1], we gave a quick summary of how content transitions can be used in your own applications.
 However, several important questions still remain.
 How do content transitions work under-the-hood?
 Which types of `Transition` objects does it make sense to use?
 How does the framework determine the set of transitioning views that will be animated?
 Is it possible animate a `ViewGroup` and its children as a single element during the transition?
 In the next section, we'll begin tackling these questions one-by-one.

 ### Content Transitions Under-The-Hood

+Recall from the [previous post][part1] that a `Transition`'s two main responsibilities are to capturing the start and end state of its views and creating an `Animator` based on the differences.
+In order to understand how to select our content transitions and build our own custom transitions, it is therefore very important to understand how the framework modifies its transitioning views as these modifications will ultimately decide the transition's animation.
+In this section, we will explore how content transitions behave under-the-hood. (**TODO: reword this paragraph**)

 Perhaps the most important thing to understand about content transitions is that they are governed by `View`-visibility changes and should almost always extend the abstract [`Visibility`][Visibility] class as a result.
-To understand why this is, let's investigate the sequence of events that occurs under-the-hood when activity `A` starts activity `B`:
+To understand why this is, let's investigate the sequence of events that occurs under-the-hood when activity `A` starts activity `B`: (**TODO: explain that the same process happens with fragments?**)

 <ol>
 <li>Activity <code>A</code> calls <code>startActivity()</code>.